-Products that (a) are fabricated primarily and customarily to fulfill a medical or surgical purpose; (b) are used in the treatment of a specific medical condition; and (c) are non-reusable and disposable.
-This includes, but is not limited to, items such as urinary catheters, wound dressings, glucose monitors, and diapers.
+Medical and surgical supplies are products that are (a) fabricated primarily and customarily to fulfill a medical or surgical purpose; (b) used in the treatment of a specific medical condition; and (c) non-reusable and disposable.
+This includes, but is not limited to, items such as urinary catheters, wound dressings, glucose monitor supplies, and diapers.